 The free text or ‘clinical narrative’, which makes up 80% of the electronic medical record, is where the essential detail for successful appeal of a denied claim lies.
-However, for healthcare revenue cycle staff, the only current option is to manually review this content, which sometimes runs to hundreds of pages for a single denial, making it largely inaccessible.
+However, revenue cycle staff’s only current option is to manually review this content, which sometimes runs to hundreds of pages for a single denial, making it largely inaccessible.

 According to a CDI industry study, around 60% of healthcare institution respondents are already turning to some form of NLP solution to help improve the claims process.
 Take Northwell Health as an example – earlier this year the largest healthcare provider in New York State opted to introduce CNLP to improve revenue cycle management operations.